 Its main features are:

 - Asset Value – The value can be tangible or intangible, financial or non-financial.
 Depending on the circumstances it can be positive or negative at different stages in the life of the asset.

 - Physical assets usually refer to equipment, inventory, property, machines, infrastructure.
-They can be owned by the organization, leased or used on “as-a-service model”.
+They can be owned by the organization, leased, or used on the “as-a-service model”.

 - Physical assets are the opposite of intangible assets, which are non-physical assets.
 For example, leasing, brands, digital assets, usage rights, licenses, reputation, and more.

 - Asset life-cycle – the period from its creation to the end of its life